Breaking Hearts Tour

 Breaking Hearts Tour was the North American leg of the Elton John Breaking Hearts Tour.
 The European leg was dubbed "European Express".
 The tour started on 17 August 1984, at Tempe, Arizona.
 It included five sold-out concerts in New York City performed at Madison Square Garden.

 Tour

-The North American leg of the Breaking Hearts Tour began on 17 August 1984, at the ASU Activity Center in Tempe and ended 62 shows later at the USF Sun Dome in Tampa.
-The set list began with Tiny Dancer and included songs from Elton's latest album, including "Li’l Frigerator", "Restless", "Sad Songs (Say So Much)" and, occasionally, "Who Wears These Shoes".
+The North American leg of the tour began on 17 August 1984, at the ASU Activity Center in Tempe and ended 62 shows later at the USF Sun Dome in Tampa, Florida.
+The set list began with Tiny Dancer and included songs from John's latest album, including "Li’l Frigerator", "Restless", "Sad Songs (Say So Much)" and, occasionally, "Who Wears These Shoes".

-One night in Madison Square Garden, Elton failed to stand up and was administered oxygen for half a minute; he went on with the show.
-"Bennie and the Jets", as usual, had snippets of "In The Mood", "Baby, You're a Rich Man", "Chattanooga Choo Choo" and "Charlie Brown Theme Song"; "Rocket Man", for its part, had "Close Encounters Theme" as a snippet by Davey Johnstone.
+One night in Madison Square Garden, John failed to stand up and was administered oxygen for half a minute; he went on with the show.
+"Bennie and the Jets", as usual, had snippets of "In the Mood", "Baby, You're a Rich Man", "Chattanooga Choo Choo" and "Charlie Brown Theme Song"; "Rocket Man", for its part, had "Close Encounters Theme" as a snippet by Davey Johnstone.